Live! The Farewell Tour: Album information

 Packed with 18 hits, the album debuted at a peak of 40 on the Billboard 200.
 The same performance is available as the DVD The Farewell Tour which was recorded live in Miami.
 The album was also included in the special Edition of The Very Best of Cher.
 As of January 2006, the album has sold 200,000 copies in the US.
-The 18-track original album and the DVD-exclusive bonus tracks (Save Up All Your Tears, We All Sleep Alone, A Different Kind of Love Song) got remastered and were made available for streaming and digital download on September 26, 2025.
+The 18-track original album and the DVD-exclusive bonus tracks ("Save Up All Your Tears", "We All Sleep Alone", and "A Different Kind of Love Song") were remastered and released digitally and on streaming services on September 26, 2025.
+The album was also released on vinyl for the first time on the same date as a two-LP set pressed on hot pink and purple vinyl.